FedericoCos/Sudoku/README.md

 ## COMPLETE TUTORIAL
-For a compplete walkthrough of the code, I streamed on twictch -> https://www.twitch.tv/videos/2404071007
+For a complete walkthrough of the code, I streamed on twitch -> https://www.twitch.tv/videos/2404071007